Skip to Content

 • client ID: A unique identifier for your organization.

-• client secret: A secret key that is used to authenticate your organization.
+• client secret: A secret key to authenticate your organization.

 The exception to the access restrictions for the Grepr APIs is the POST /v1/triggers endpoint to create external triggers.